 - Strives to provides a fun, stimulating learning environment with challenging and developmentally appropriate activities which will enhance each student's communication skills.

 Supervisory Responsibilities: The employee supervises speech, language and disabilities services.

-Qualifications: Must have a license through the Colorado Department of Educations with a Professional Special Service License endorsement.
+Qualifications: Must have or be eligible for a license through the Colorado Department of Education with a Professional Special Service License endorsement.

 Language Skills: Ability to read and analyze and interpret general business periodicals professional journals, technical procedures, or governmental regulations.
 Ability to write reports, business correspondence, and procedure manuals.
 Ability to effectively present information and respond to questions from groups of administrations, staff, parents, and the general public.